abinit/abinit/doc/tutorial/eph4mob.md

 !!! important

-    Note that this formalism does not take into account possibile contributions to the lifetime given by other scattering processes such as defects, ionized impurities in doped semiconductors, grain boundary scattering.
+    Note that this formalism does not take into account possibile contributions to the lifetime given by other scattering processes such as defects, ionized impurities in doped semiconductors, grain boundary scattering etc.
     These effects may be relevant depending on the system and/or the temperature under investigation but they are not treated in this tutorial.